HTML Web SQL Retrieve

 📝 SELECT Syntax

-Standard SQL for reading data:
+Standard SQL syntax for reading rows:

 SQL